Go for Baroque with the Sounds of Mozart

 Want to climb every mountain?
 Take to Tyrol and be in Innsbruck in less than two hours, roaming Medieval lanes and touring Habsburg palaces.
 This internationally renowned sports center hosted the Winter Olympic Games in 1964 and 1976.

-When you’ve got a rail pass, you can easily cover an entire country in a short amount of time.
+When you’ve got a Eurail Austria Pass, you can easily cover an entire country in a short amount of time.
 Or even skip on over to another country.
 Say, “So long, farewell” to Salzburg and head straight for a direct connection to Munich, Budapest, Zagreb, or even Zurich.
 Now “Sixteen Going on Seventeen” can refer to stamps in your passport.

 Contributed by: Kathryn, who works with our web department, has travelled extensively throughout Europe – utilizing all forms of public transportation!